 created with the

-setting enabled.
-On Windows systems, this could cause an
+enabled.
+On Windows systems, this could cause an additional

-additional problem: repeated attempts to drop the file for 2000
+problem: repeated attempts to drop the file for 2000 seconds.
+In

-seconds.
-In addition to resolving the incorrect path name used
+addition to resolving the incorrect path name used to drop the

-to drop the file, this fix also limits the retry loop to 10
+file, this fix also limits the retry loop to 10 seconds, for

-seconds, for example if the file cannot be removed because it is
+example if the file cannot be removed because it is locked by a

 A race condition could cause a crash during an online